IIT Goa: Cultural, Technical and non-academic activities

 IIT Goa students have developed clubs for following hobbies and passions like Photography Club, Designing Club, Oratory Club, Literature Club, Dramatics Club, Fine Arts Club, Music Club, Dance Club and a College Band.

 Also, IIT Goa has developed clubs for technical activities for hobbies like Programming Club, Economic Club, and Robotics Club.
 IIT Goa has also teams dedicated to national Formula Student Competitions, and a team dedicated to national robotics competitions.

 As of now, IIT Goa doesn't have a permanent campus, but they organised their first inter-college Techno-Cultural Fest "Cultrang" in 2020 in their temporary campus.
 But they did not organize an Inter-Sports Fest yet.
-Also, the students actively participate in events hosted by other colleges like in WAVES organized by BITS GOA, Saavyas by NIT Goa, Happenings and Spectrum by GEC, Mood Indigo by IIT Bombay etc.
+Also, the students actively participate in events hosted by other colleges like in WAVES organized by BITS GOA, Saavyas by National Institute of Technology Goa, Happenings and Spectrum by GEC, Mood Indigo by IIT Bombay etc.

 In sports events, IIT GOA participates regularly in events like Inter IIT Sports Meet, Aavhan by IIT Bombay, Spree by BITS GOA and more.

 There are many Intra-College events organized by the students, a sports dedicated intra-college fest named "Chakravyuh" and a sports-cultural intra college fest named Flock in the nascent years of the institution.